 Heatstroke in Dogs and Cats: Awareness & Prevention

 - Quick Response.
-The best thing you can do in the case of heatstroke is to respond quickly.
-Constantly observe your dog in hotter environments for prevention purposes.
+The best thing a pet owner can do in the case of heatstroke is to respond quickly.
+Constantly observe your dog and your dog's body temperature in hotter environments for prevention purposes.

 - Relocate.
-Quickly relocate your dog to the shade, or a cooler environment.
+Quickly relocate your dog to the shade or a cooler environment with air conditioning.ent.

 - Call the Vet.
-Call your vet as soon as possible.
+Dog owners should call the vet as soon as possible.
 It is important to relocate your dog quickly to cool ground, but it is also necessary to follow the advice of a professional based on your individual situation.
 Each dog will respond differently to various degrees of heatstroke, so be in contact with your vet immediately.

 Pet Doors Note on Cats: Those with outdoor cats or cats who frequently travel between cat doors, beware of heatstroke in your feline friends as well.

 Depending on your weather, allowing your cats outside access may be a great idea to cool off, or it may expose them to more extreme heat than your house.

 Setting up an outdoor "catio" for your cat is a safe way to allow them some fresh air, and it keeps them close so you can monitor their health.
 If your cat is showing signs of heatstroke, move your cat to a cool area, and wet with cool water.
 Provide cool drinking water, and call your vet immediately if you suspect your cat is experiencing heatstroke.